carltheperson/carltheperson-com/content/working-efficiently-story.md

 ## Advice 6: Time-define boundless tasks

 This is an extension of Advice 1 and 5 about keeping a list and planning ahead.
-It's for those of you who decide to keep a daily list of stuff to do, but gets stumped by tasks that don't have a clear end in the near future.
+It's for those of you who decide to keep a daily list of stuff to do, but get stumped by tasks that don't have a clear end in the near future.

 The solution to this issue is very simple; boundless tasks are defined by time, not scope—ideally, smaller chunks (max one hour).